grafana/agent/docs/sources/flow/concepts/config-language/components.md

 Components are small, reusable pieces of business logic that perform a single task like retrieving secrets or collecting Prometheus metrics, and you can wire them together to form programmable pipelines of telemetry data.

-The [_component controller_][controller] is responsible for scheduling components, reporting their health and debug status, re-evaluating their arguments, and providing their exports.
+The [_component controller_](ref:controller) is responsible for scheduling components, reporting their health and debug status, re-evaluating their arguments, and providing their exports.

 ## Configuring components

-You create [components][] by defining a top-level River block.
+You create [components](ref:components) by defining a top-level River block.
 All components are identified by their name, describing what the component is responsible for, and a user-specified _label_.

 ## Arguments and exports